Shelby Foote: Later life

 After finishing September, September, Foote resumed work on Two Gates to the City, the novel he had set aside in 1954 to write the Civil War trilogy.
 The work still gave him trouble and he set it aside once more, in the summer of 1978, to write "Echoes of Shiloh," an article for National Geographic Magazine.
 By 1981, he had given up on Two Gates altogether, though he told interviewers for years afterward that he continued to work on it.
 He served on the Naval Academy Advisory Board in the 1980s.

-In 1986, Foote strongly denounced the Memphis chapter of the NAACP in their campaign for the removal of the Nathan Bedford Forrest Monument in Memphis, accusing them of anti-white prejudice: "the day that black people admire Forrest as much as I do is the day when they will be free and equal, for they will have gotten prejudice out of their minds as we whites are trying to get it out of ours."
-Foote argued in favor of "the Confederate flag flying anywhere anybody wants to fly it at any time.
-If they have a referendum in a state that says ‘Take the flag down off the state capitol,’ I think they ought to take the flag down.
-But the flag to me represents many noble things."

 In the late 1980s, Ken Burns had assembled a group of consultants to interview for his Civil War documentary.
 Foote was not in this initial group, though Burns had Foote's trilogy on his reading list.
 A phone call from Robert Penn Warren prompted Burns to contact Foote.
 Burns and crew traveled to Memphis in 1986 to film an interview with Foote in the anteroom of his study.
 In November 1986, Foote figured prominently at a meeting of dozens of consultants gathered to critique Burns' script.
 Burns interviewed Foote on-camera in Memphis and Vicksburg in 1987.
 That same year, he became a charter member of the Fellowship of Southern Writers at the University of Tennessee at Chattanooga.
 The Civil War historian Judkin Browning has noted that Foote's outspoken praise of Nathan Bedford Forrest in the documentary ensured "Lost Causers raised their beer mugs in salute while historians hurled their lagers at their televisions."
 Foote has been further criticized for repeating "plainly wrong" Lost Cause tropes in his commentary, particularly over the issue of apparently "overwhelming" Northern industrial advantage and his downplaying of the role of slavery in causing the Civil War.

-Foote remained adamant that slavery was not the only cause of the Civil War, stating in 2001 that "no soldier on either side gave a damn about the slaves—they were fighting for other reasons entirely in their minds."